 Triangle or pear body shape is characterized by full hips, a defined waist and shoulders that may slope and are narrower than the hips.
 The top half of this body shape appears small.

 To create a balance aim to accentuate your bust and minimize your bottom and hips.
 In other words, keep all the fun on your top half.

 For the lower half of the body:

-Choose the fabric carefully.
+Choose fabrics carefully.
 Avoid stiff materials.
 The fabric you are looking for will be soft but firm (high thread count) and elastic.
 It may be called viscose/rayon, ponte-knit (combination of viscose/rayon, polyester and spandex), techno jersey, lyocell/tencel.
 Soft, fluid silks, chiffons, wool crepe, jerseys, fine knits and fabrics cut on the bias that drape easily are also good choices.

 For the top half of the body you can choose:

 – medium to heavyweight fabrics